 Modeling and System preparation

-System preparation, modeling and initial docking calculations were performed using the Schrödinger molecular modeling (version 2015-4), unless otherwise noted.
-The protein structure was obtained from prepared using the Protein Preparation Wizard2.
-In this step, force field atom types and bond orders assigned, missing atoms added, tautomer/ionization states assigned, water orientations sampled, Asn, Gln, and His residues to optimize the hydrogen bond network energy minimization is performed.
-All resolved water molecules were retained.
+System preparation, modeling, and initial docking calculations were performed using the Schrödinger Suite molecular modeling package (version 2015-4), using default parameters unless otherwise noted.
+The protein structure was obtained from an in-house repository and prepared using the Protein Preparation Wizard1.
+In this step, force field atom types and bond orders were assigned, missing atoms were added, tautomer/ionization states were assigned, water orientations were sampled, and ionizable residues (Asn, Gln, and His residues) have their tautomers adjusted to optimize the hydrogen bond network.
+A constrained energy minimization is then performed.
+All crystallographiclly resolved water molecules were retained.

-Potential binding sites were explored and characterized using the SiteMap3,4 tool.
-Ligands activity known inactives were docked inputative binding sites using Glide SP5,6 to enrichment of known actives. for the ‘Ro’ series for the ‘Gossypol’ binding site described by Lan et al.7
+Potential binding sites were explored and characterized using the SiteMap2,3 tool.
+Ligands with experimental activity and known inactives were docked into putative binding sites using Glide SP4,5 to evaluate enrichment of known actives.
+Best docking scores were for the ‘Ro’ series for the ‘Gossypol’ binding site described by Lan et al.6 compared to other putative pockets.
+The values however were only at a poor level around -4.6.

-Since receptor may not be in optimal conformation to bind small molecule inhibitors, induced fit docking8 of ligand Ro 08-2750 was performed to this binding pocket.
-Induced fit docking results were validated with the etadynamics protocol described by Clark et al9.
-The pose ranked second using the nduced it ocking score best.
-This receptor configuration was furthermore towards a virtual screening a Glide SP docking of known actives .
-Furthermore, a WaterMap10,11 calculation was done for this receptor.
+Since the receptor may not be in an optimal conformation to bind small molecule inhibitors, induced fit docking7 of ligand Ro 08-2750 was performed to this binding pocket.
+Induced fit docking results were validated with the metadynamics protocol described by Clark et al8.
+In these metadynamics simulations a biasing potential is applied to the ligand RMSD as collective variable.
+The resulting potential energy surface is evaluated towards how easy a ligand can move away from the initial binding mode.
+The underlying assumption is that a ligand pose which is closer to the real one has a higher energetic barrier for a change than a wrong one.
+The pose ranked second using the induced fit docking score retrieved the best score from the metadynamics ranking protocol compared to the other induced fit docking poses.
+This receptor configuration was furthermore tested towards its suitability for a virtual screening by a Glide SP docking of known actives into this pocket.
+The docking scores using this receptor conformations were better (down to -6.2) compared to the initial protein conformation in the crystal structure.
+Furthermore, a WaterMap9,10 calculation was done for this receptor.
+The information about binding site hydration site energetics was used in conjunction with the virtual screening.

-irtual screening was peformed with this receptor conformation using Glide SP by docking the March 2016 collection of the eMolecules dataset.
-All ligand structures were prepared with LigPrep including a minimization with the OPLS3 force field12.
+Virtual screening was performed with this modeled receptor conformation using Glide SP by docking the March 2016 collection of the eMolecules dataset.
+All ligand structures were prepared with LigPrep including a minimization with the OPLS3 force field11.
 One low energy ring conformation per compound was generated.
-Ionization states and tautomer forms were enumerated at pH 7.0 ± 2.0 with Epik13,14.
+Ionization states and tautomer forms were enumerated at pH 7.0 ± 2.0 with Epik12,13.

-The top 5000 hits from virtual screening were filtered by applying filters according to Lipinski’s rule of five15, flagging REOS16 and PAINS
+The top 5000 hits from virtual screening were filtered by applying filters according to Lipinski’s rule of five14, flagging REOS15 and PAINS